The Edelweiss Band

 Brian earned a Bachelor of Music in Music Education degree in 1984 and a Master of Music in Trombone Performance in 1991 from the University of Utah.
 He works as a freelance trombonist and choral music director in the Washington, DC area.

-Rob White, co-owner, booker, and tuba player for The Edelweiss Band, was invited to join the band in 2015.
-He also plays the baritone and Alpenhorn, and provides lead and background vocals.
+Rob White, co-owner, Leader, and tuba player for The Edelweiss Band, was invited to join the band in 2015.
+He also plays the baritone and Alphorn, and provides lead and background vocals.

 Rob was introduced to music through church and by his father's love for classical music.
 He began his musical studies by playing trumpet in elementary school, but switched to baritone and tuba in high school.
 Rob majored in music at college, and earned a BS in Music Education at Lebanon Valley College (PA).

 After graduation, Rob taught instrumental music in the Howard Co Public Schools (MD), but continued to perform on tuba with an interest in Traditional New Orleans Jazz.
 After several years, he added tenor banjo to his 'toolbox.'
 Rob has played with multiple groups in the Washington / Baltimore area, primarily with The Gangplank Ragtime Band at the Phillips Seafood Restaurants for over 20 years.
-In recent years, Rob has been a free lance musician and performs as a member of The Good Timers who specialize in entertainment for retirement communities.
+In recent years, Rob has been a free lance musician and performs as a member of The Good Timers who specialize in entertainment for retirement communities in the Baltimore area.

 Jon Mathis has been playing with The Edelweiss Band since 2017.
 Jon's primary instrument is the trumpet; however, he has incorporated both the tenor sax and clarinet into his playing, giving The Edelweiss Band a variety of timbres and textures.